Rajan Batta

-Rajan Batta is an American operations research scientist, currently a SUNY Distinguished Professor at University at Buffalo.
-Batta earned his doctorate in Operations Research in 1984 from Massachusetts Institute of Technology and is a member of University at Buffalo faculty beginning in 1984.
+Rajan Batta is an American operations research scientist, and a SUNY Distinguished Professor at the University at Buffalo.
+Batta earned his doctorate in Operations Research in 1984 from the Massachusetts Institute of Technology and is a member of the University at Buffalo faculty beginning in 1984.
 He also has had several administrative appointments, including Chair of the Department of Industrial and Systems Engineering, Interim Dean, and Associate Dean in various capacities of the School of Engineering and Applied Sciences (SEAS) at the University at Buffalo (UB).
-Currently he serves in the role of Associate Dean for Faculty Affairs and Diversity.
+At present, he serves in the role of Associate Dean for Faculty Affairs and Recognition.

 Education

-Batta received his undergraduate degree with honors (BTech) in Mechanical engineering from the Indian Institute of Technology (IIT) Delhi, India in 1980 and his PhD degree in Operations Research in 1984 from the Department of Electrical Engineering and Computer Science Massachusetts Institute of Technology, Cambridge, Massachusetts, USA.
+Batta received his undergraduate degree with first class with distinction (BTech) in Mechanical engineering from the Indian Institute of Technology (IIT) Delhi, India in 1980 and his PhD degree in Operations Research in 1984 from the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Cambridge, Massachusetts, USA.

 Research

 Batta is a published author in various fields of operations research, applied operations research, military operations research, facility location, and transportation.